President’s Letter : Walt Kunau, President 2022-2023

 The Rotary Club of Louisville is governed by a Board of Directors and its committees are organized into five functional areas –

-Our service is funded through the Rotary Fund of Louisville, a 501(c)3 nonprofit organization which receives contributions from Rotarians and other benefactors in the community.
+Our service projects are funded through the Rotary Fund of Louisville, a 501(c)3 nonprofit organization which receives contributions from Rotarians and other benefactors in the community.

 OUR VISION: